The Kantar consumer panel data can be confusing. Below is an overview of the basic measures used within Kantar market data.

 #4: Trip Spend (£) or Trip Volume (Kg) or Trip Packs – Amount spent /volume per trip

 The average sterling value per transaction or the average purchase weight per transaction.
-For example, you might have a statistic of 1.7 packs.
+For example, you might have a statistic of 1.7 packs from the Kanta market data.
 This means that the shopper bought just under two packs on their shopping trip.

 #5: Loyalty – %age or £ to a retailer vs. the others